aerickt/ding-dong/README.md

 The bottom reply block has variables in the triggers and responses.
 The `#un` tag will be the user***REMOVED***s username, while the `#u` tag will ping the user.
 The tags with a # followed by a number act like variables the way they are in the response block.
 You can alter the regex to have the variable only match a certain pattern, but that can get really complicated, so the example only shows a basic wild card that will match anything.

 The bottom reply block also has a flag on the bottom trigger to only reply when there are 5 messages containing the trigger from the same person.
+If using a response threshold flag as well as a send message tag, the send message tag has to be last.
+So for example, `3n>sm>trigger` would be correct, while `sm>3n>trigger` would not.
+I***REMOVED***m thinking of somehow simplifying the flags and the user white list/blacklist stuff at some point, but for now, you must adhere to this format.

 Any regex string should work.
 Have a look at https://regex101.com/ or consult Google for more information on regexes.